Electrician - Federal Salaries of 2021

 Pay Rates for "Electrician"How much does an Electrician in the federal government get paid? $68,363.69* *Based on the 2021 average.

-Electrician was the 147th most popular job in the U.S. Government in 2016, with 1,300 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Electrician was the 140th most popular job in the U.S. Government in 2021, with 1,388 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.